a-n-t-h-o-n-y/TermOx/docs/manual/colors.md

 auto const green = Color_definition{Color::Green, ANSI{28}};
 ```

-The above line of code will tie the `Color::Green` with the ANSI color at 28.
+The above line of code will tie `Color::Green` with the ANSI color at 28.

 ### True Color